-“I really don’t want to be onstage,” Steve Eiman said to their sixth-grade English teacher during their first theatre experience, a rendition of A Midsummer Night’s Dream.
+“I really don’t want to be onstage,” Skye Eiman (they/them) said to their sixth-grade English teacher during their first theatre experience, a rendition of A Midsummer Night’s Dream.
 “Can I have the role with the least amount of lines?”

 And so a theatre technician was born.